 1. How to deal with Traumatised Clients 2.
 How to remove traumatic triggers from your clients with just 10 minutes of touch 3.
 How to protect yourself from your clients’ trauma I consider these three skills to be among the most important skills for every therapist to have and I’m committed to making learning these three … Read more3 Vital Skills

 In parallel with his work as both a Massage Therapist & Psychotherapist, Gerry has also been fascinated by the research, and in particular, the neuroscience of trauma and Touch.
 Trauma occurs every day – and there are ways of dealing with it.
-One particularly effective way of how to remove traumas both for yourself and … Read moreDealing with Trauma
+Want to learn more?
+Check out my Neuroscience of Touch course.

 Gerry has been active as both a clinician and trainer for the past 30 years – but ultimately the value of training is always best described by participants.
 We’ll let the students speak for themselves: I valued Gerry’s time and energy to listen to our questions and the space and thought he gave to each of … Read moreWhat Gerry’s students say…